 Support and resistance - How to apply in trading

 It is impossible to talk about technical analysis in financial markets without the topics of support and resistance coming up.
-It is the equivalent of trying to explain soccer without mentioning passing.
-Using support and resistance in trading is arguably the most widespread factor used in the strategies and approaches of traders.
-Which is why we will be explaining support and resistance and how to use it in your trading.
+It is the equivalent of trying to explain soccer, without mentioning that you have to pass the ball.
+Support and resistance is arguably the most widespread principle used in trading strategies.
+Which is why the time has come to discuss support and resistance, and how to use it in your trading.

-You may notice that this is the same as supply and demand which is found generally in business and economics, this same concept drives prices in the financial markets and because of this traders need to understand this concept.
+You may notice that this is the same as general supply and demand, which drives prices in business and economics.
+This same concept applies in the financial markets, thus traders need to understand it.
 Let’s look at a visual example to better understand support and resistance.

 Psychology plays an important role in the formation of support and resistance levels.
-This is because the prices that a market has reversed in the past are still in the mind of most traders and investors when price returns to these levels it is usually met with a lot of activity and money flowing into the opposite side of the current direction.
+This is because past reversal points are still in the mind of most traders and investors.
+When price returns to these levels, it is usually met with a lot of activity and force in the opposite direction to the current trend.

-This is the same example from earlier just further along, as you can see the resistance level that we drew was breached by buyers pushing the price through the level.
-The relevance of the level remained though when price returned to the level, the buyers came in again to push the price up.
+This is the same example from earlier, just further along.
+As you can see, the resistance level that we drew was breached by buyers pushing the price through the level.
+The level was still relevant when price returned, the buyers came in again to push the price up.

 How to use support and resistance in your trading?